riteshbangal/GeektrustChallenges/README.md

  *	Details for source and destination, can't be same.
 As road could be two ways.
  *  Unit of speed limit of an orbit and vechicle's speed should be same.
 Default unit is megamiles/hour.

+> Note:

+ *	In this application, **LengaburuTrafficInitializer** is responsible to provide all possible weathers, orbits and vehicles.
+In real time application, these values will be retrieved from database or file system or through any third party web service.